readytotest/playwright-allure-report/README.md

 ### GitHub Marketplace Action Limitation

 Unfortunately, I couldn't find any documentation on how to account for this issue in the **GitHub Marketplace Action** for Allure.
 So unless you're prepared to dig deep and write custom scripts to handle this manually (which I'm not doing 😂), this problem with history links in subdirectories is just something you'll have to work around.

-I think in the real world, most people probably won't encounter this issue unless they have a personal website hosted off their **main repo**.
-Here's a quick rundown of how GitHub Pages works to help explain:

-- **User or Organization Site**: This is a site served from a repository named `username.github.io` (e.g., `https://username.github.io`).
-It's typically used for personal or organization websites.

 - **Project Site**: This is a site hosted from any other repository, and the URL will include the repository name as a subdirectory (e.g., `https://username.github.io/project-name/`).